Robert Holmes (scriptwriter)

 Robert Colin Holmes (2 April 1926 – 24 May 1986) was a British television scriptwriter.
-For over 25 years he contributed to some of the most popular programmes screened in the UK.
+For over 25 years, he contributed to some of the most popular programmes screened in the UK.
 He is particularly remembered for his work on science fiction programmes, most notably his extensive contributions to Doctor Who, which included working as its script editor from 1974 to 1977.

 Holmes suffered ill health from the early 1980s.
-He died in May 1986 while working on scripts for the second and final Sixth Doctor season The Trial of a Time Lord.
+He died in May 1986 while working on scripts for the second and final Sixth Doctor season The Trial of a Time Lord; his last serial as sole writer, The Mysterious Planet, and The Ultimate Foe, of which he only wrote the first part (the second being completed by Pip and Jane Baker), were released posthumously between September and December 1986.

 Early career

 In 1944, at the age of 18, Holmes joined the army, fighting with the Queen's Own Cameron Highlanders regiment in Burma.
 He rapidly earned a commission, and as such became the youngest commissioned officer in the entire British army during the Second World War.
 The fact that he lied about his age to get into the army was discovered at his commissioning, but apparently the only reaction was by a general who praised him, adding that he had done the same thing himself.

 Soon after the end of the war, Holmes returned to England and left the army, deciding to join the police.
 He trained at Hendon Police College, graduating the top of his year and joining the Metropolitan Police in London, serving at Bow Street Police Station.

 It was whilst serving as a police officer that Holmes first began to develop an interest in writing as a career.
 When giving evidence in court for prosecutions against offenders, he would often note the excitement and frantic work of the journalists reporting on the cases, and decided that he would like to do similar work.
 To this end, he taught himself shorthand in his spare time and eventually resigned from the Police force.

 He quickly found work writing for both local and national newspapers, initially in London and later in the Midlands.
 He also filed reports for the Press Association, which could be syndicated to a variety of sources, such as local or foreign newspapers.
 In the late 1950s he worked for a time writing and editing short stories for magazines, before receiving his first break in television when he contributed an episode to the famous medical series Emergency – Ward 10 (1957).